 Figure 13 and Figure 14 demonstrate that using Posit 16 with one exponent as a storage format for the domain only creates very similar images compared to the pure Float32 reference image.
 Using Posit for calculation of the kernel too yields unacceptable results (p16.1).
 The reason for the poor performance might be catastrophic cancellation in calculation of the stencil inside the kernel.
 To mitigate a possible cancellation a Posit quire is used to sum up the stencil.
 The quire has a high number of bits as an intermediate storage of the sum to avoid cancellation in intermediate results.
 Only the final result is rounded to the available mantissa.
-Image "p16.1 accumulate" demonstrates that the quire doesn't improve the image quality significantly.
-Another source of low precision could be a low mantissa because of large Floating Point values.
-The mantissa of Posit values is decreasing the more the absolute value deviates from 1.
+Image "p16.1\accumulate" demonstrates that the quire doesn't improve the image quality significantly.
+Another source of low precision could be a low mantissa because of large Floating

+Point values.
+The mantissa of Posit values decreases the more the absolute value deviates from 1.
 Figure 15 demonstrates the distribution of absolute values in the velocity model and the receiver data.
 The median of the velocity model is 2638.28.
 The average of the two medians (negative values and positive values) is 30.981.
-The receiver data and the velocity data is scaled so that the median values map to 1.
+The receiver data and the velocity data are scaled so that the median values map to 1.
 The output images are scaled back so that the scaling is cancelled out.
-Simulation "p16.1 accumulate scale" demonstrates that the scaling fixes the broken image.
-In Figure 13 simulation "p16.1 scale" demonstrates that the scaling alone is sufficient to create a good image and that the quire is not Simulation "p16.1 scale img p16.1" and "p16.1 scale img p16.1 kahan" needed. demonstrate that an image stored in Float16 doesn't make the image unusable
+Simulation "p16.1\accumulate\scale" demonstrates that the scaling fixes the broken image.
+In Figure 13 simulation "p16.1\scale" demonstrates that the scaling alone is sufficient to create a good image and that the quire is not needed.
+Simulation "p16.1\scale\img\p16.1\scale\img\p16.1\kahan" demonstrate that an image stored in Float16 doesn't make the image unusable

-Figure 14: [RTM] Marmousi results with different combinations of Floating Point formats continued Left: Reference simulation in Float32 Right: specific combination of Posit with Float32 formats
+Figure 14: [RTM] Marmousi results with different combinations of Floating Point formats continued Left: Reference simulation in Float32 Right: specific combination of Posit with Float32 formats The combinations are from top to bottom:

-The combinations are from top to bottom: Label "p16.1_scale": Domain Posit, kernel Posit scaling model and traces, image Float32 Label "p16.1_scale_img_p16.1": Domain posit, kernel Posit scaling model and traces, image Posit Labe l"p16.1_scale_img_p16.1_kahan": Domain posit, kernel Posit scaling model and traces, image Posit Kahan
+Label "p16.1\scale": Domain Posit, kernel Posit scaling model and traces, image Float32 Label "p16.1\scale\img\p16.1": Domain posit, kernel Posit scaling model and traces, image Posit Labe l"p16.1\scale\img\p16.1 kahan": Domain posit, kernel Posit scaling model and traces, image Posit Kahan